wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 .. admonition:: Warning

-      Care must be taken when setting up indexes with GenericSetup - if the import step for a *catalog.xml* is run a second time (for example when you reinstall the product), the indexes specified will be destroyed, losing all currently indexed entries, and then re-created fresh (and empty!).
-If you want to workaround this behaviour, you can either update the catalog afterwards or add the indexes yourself in Python code using a custom import handler.
+      If working with Plone earlier than 4.3.2, or GenericSetup < 1.7.4, care must be taken when setting up indexes with GenericSetup - if the import step for a *catalog.xml* is run a second time (for example when you reinstall the product), the indexes specified will be destroyed, losing all currently indexed entries, and then re-created fresh (and empty!).
+If you want to work around this behaviour, you can either update the catalog afterwards or add the indexes yourself in Python code using a custom import handler.

-      For more info, see this setuphandler https://github.com/plone/plone.app.event/blob/master/plone/app/event/setuphandlers.py in plone.app.event or these discussions on more about this problem:
+      For more info, see this setuphandler https://github.com/plone/plone.app.event/blob/master/plone/app/event/setuphandlers.py in plone.app.event, or these discussions on more about this problem:

       * http://plone.293351.n2.nabble.com/How-to-import-catalog-xml-without-emptying-the-indexes-td2302709.html